John B. Nixon: Execution

 Nixon was pronounced dead at 6:25 p.m.
-CST on December 14, 2005, after his execution by lethal injection at the Mississippi State Penitentiary.
+Central Standard Time Zone on December 14, 2005, after his execution by lethal injection at the Mississippi State Penitentiary.
 It was the seventh execution by the state of Mississippi since the Gregg v.
 Georgia decision and the 1004th overall in the United States.

 Prison officials described Nixon as being upbeat on the day of his execution, but his mood turned somber around 4 p.m. as the time of the execution neared.

 While strapped to the gurney, Nixon said that:

 I did not kill Virginia Tucker.
 I know within my heart, and it hurts to acknowledge, that it was a son of mine and a Spanish friend and another man from Jackson.

 For his last meal, Nixon requested a well-done T-bone steak, buttered asparagus spears, a baked potato with sour cream, peach pie, vanilla ice cream, and sweet tea.

-Before his execution, Nixon released a statement through his attorneys, taken from a folksong titled Katy Cruel:
+Before his execution, Nixon released a statement through his attorneys, taken from a folksong titled "Katie Cruel":